Main illustration: Sean Suchara

 6 customer retention strategies

-Now that you’ve got the underlying principles down, you can try one (or more) of the following strategies to improve retention – starting today.
+Instead of thinking about loyalty efforts as a siloed retention program, we recommend embedding a culture of retention into your company.
+Now that you’ve got the underlying principles down, you can try one (or more) of the following strategies to improve customer retention rate – starting today.

 1. Defend against churn early

 The seeds of churn are planted the moment you acquire a customer.
 Even after initial onboarding, everything about your product is still unfamiliar, and you shouldn’t expect new signups to figure it out on their own.
 This is why creating a great customer experience is important from day one.